bnjjj/fixme_report/README.md

 # FIXME report

 Here is a simple tool to automate issues creation directly from `// TODO` and `// FIXME` comments in your code.
 Too often you write these kinds of comments but are never deleted or even taking in account for next milestone.
-For now it only support GitHub issue creation but check the [roadmap](#roadmap) for next supports.
+Note you can also assign your issues to an assignee by indicating a comment with this syntax `// TODO (@bnjjj): clean this function` For now it only support GitHub issue creation but check the [roadmap](#roadmap) for next supports.

 ## Configuration